Posterior cortical atrophy: Connection to Alzheimer's disease

 Studies have shown that PCA may be a variant of Alzheimer's disease (AD), with an emphasis on visual deficits.
 Although in primarily different, but sometimes overlapping, brain regions, both involve progressive neural degeneration, as shown by the loss of neurons and synapses, and the presence of neurofibrillary tangles and senile plaques in affected brain regions; this eventually leads to dementia in both diseases.
 In PCA there is more cortical damage and gray matter (cell body) loss in posterior regions, especially in the occipital, parietal, and temporal lobes, whereas in Alzheimer's there is typically more damage in the prefrontal cortex and hippocampus.
-PCA tends to impair working memory and anterograde memory, while leaving episodic memory intact, whereas in AD there is typically impaired episodic memory, suggesting some differences still lie in the primary areas of cortical damage.
+PCA tends to impair visuospatial working memory, while leaving episodic memory intact, whereas in AD there is typically impaired episodic memory, suggesting some differences still lie in the primary areas of cortical damage.

 Over time, however, atrophy in PCA may spread to regions that are commonly damaged in AD, leading to shared AD symptoms such as deficits in memory, language, learning, and cognition.
 Although PCA has an earlier onset, a diagnosis with Alzheimer's is often made, suggesting that the degeneration has simply migrated anteriorly to other cortical brain regions.

 There is no standard definition of PCA and no established diagnostic criteria, so it is not possible to know how many people have the condition.
 Some studies have found that about 5 percent of people diagnosed with Alzheimer's disease have PCA.
 However, because PCA often goes unrecognized, the true percentage may be as high as 15 percent.
 Researchers and physicians are working to establish a standard definition and diagnostic criteria for PCA.

 PCA may also be correlated with Lewy body disease, Creutzfeldt–Jakob disease, Bálint's syndrome, and Gerstmann syndrome.
 In addition, PCA may result in part from mutations in the presenilin 1 gene (PSEN1).